GabrieleConte/ollama-dockercompose/README.md

 ### Explore Langchain/Llamaindex and Ollama

 You can explore Langchain/Lamaindex integrations with Ollama within the project.
-A third container named **app** has been created for this purpose.
+A second container named **app** has been created for this purpose.
 Inside, you'll find some examples.

 ### Devcontainer and Virtual Environment